U.S. Navy Sailors with 3rd Marine Logistics Group Conduct Field Sterilization Training

 |0

-This work, U.S. Navy Sailors with 3rd Marine Logistics Group Conduct Field Sterilization Training [Image 7 of 7], by LCpl Matthew Borruso, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Navy Sailors with 3rd Marine Logistics Group Conduct Field Sterilization Training, by Cpl Logan Mason, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.